 The COSMOGRAIL project, started in April 2004 and lead by EPFL, addresses both issues of carrying out photometry of faint blended sources and of obtaining well sampled light curves.
 In order to use all the available data, even with bad seeing, the data are processed using the MCS deconvolution algorithm.

 COSMOGRAIL has expanded over the years and it gave rise to several related projects to measure the Hubble constant, in particular H0LiCOW and STRIDES.
-It is also related to the EPFL-led COSMICLENS project.
+It is also related to the EPFL-led ERC COSMICLENS project.
+All these projects have recently merger into TDCOSMO which gathers all teams working on Time Delay COSmography.

 About the project